nils-emil/parcel-api/README.md

     - The SKU uniqueness is checked, but during the check and the insert, another request could try to insert the same SKU.
       This is solved by using a unique constraint in the database, but could lead to a technical error instead of a validation error that is shown to the user.
+* Implement tracking ID uniqueness check
+    - The tracking ID is not checked for uniqueness.
+It should be.
 * jest.spyOn
     - spyOn should have an optional third parameter, but it seems like the typing is not correct.
 So, ts-ignore was used.